robertkowalski/kowalski.gd/_posts/2015-02-23-how-to-organize-an-event.md

 ---
 {% include JB/setup %}

-Andy and me recently organized the first [CouchDB Day in Hamburg](http://day.couchdb.org/).
+Andy and I recently organized the first [CouchDB Day in Hamburg](http://day.couchdb.org/).
 Having more CouchDB Days would be quite awesome, but [Andy](https://twitter.com/awenkhh) and [me](https://twitter.com/robinson_k) work as volunteers in our spare time and we don't scale that much :) - same for the [JS Unconf](http://jsunconf.eu) that I am organizing.
 In this post I want to share some insights regarding the organization of events.
 In general this guide is not limited to CouchDB or JavaScript - you can switch it with every other Open Source project or topics related to IT.

 Organizing a (un)conference is much work, but it is also a lot of fun and a rewarding experience.